TL;DR

 Getting to Hamline-Midway

 By Green Line (light rail): The easiest way.
-The Hamline station sits at Hamline Ave and University Ave — direct access to the heart of the neighborhood.
+The Hamline station sits at Hamline Ave and University Ave - direct access to the heart of the neighborhood.
 From downtown Minneapolis, it's about 25 minutes.
 From downtown St. Paul, about 10 minutes.
-Ngon Vietnamese Bistro is within a 3-minute walk of the station.
-Trung Nam is a few blocks west.
+Trung Nam is a few blocks west, and the former Ngon space is nearby.

 By car: Hamline-Midway is easy to reach from anywhere in the metro via I-94.
 Take the Hamline Ave or Snelling Ave exit.
 Street parking on University Ave and the surrounding residential streets is generally available, though it can be tight on evenings and weekends.